strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/ability_component/gameplay_ability_component.md

 ### AddGameplayTag

 Adds a gameplay tag to this component.
-If the tag already exists, its reference counter is incremented.
+If the tag is already present, its counter is incremented.

 **Parameters:**